fackelm2/fackelm2.github.io/_posts/2024-07-19-python-pycharm.md

 ---
 layout: post
-title: How to use Pycharm on Linux Debian
+title: How to use Pycharm on Linux Debian (TODO)
 date: 2024-07-19 05:01:13
 description: Tipps for Pycharm on Linux Debian
 tags: python pycharm